vmware-tanzu/pinniped/proposals/1125_dynamic-supervisor-oidc-clients/README.md

   "hard" rotation can be performed by deleting and re-creating the client, followed by calling the `secret` API.
 Note that this purely an artificial limitation - it would not be difficult to allow multiple invocations of the `secret` API (with each creating a new client secret).  `SecretRequestSpec` would need to be expanded with a `bool` field to revoke old client secrets (all except the latest, a new client secret would not be generated for this call).
+The pinniped CLI would be enhanced with a subcommand to call the `SecretRequest` API.

 ```go
 type SecretRequest struct {